 Finally, the Gantry Crane EML assignment was assessed via student surveys.
 This assignment was used in fluid mechanics, heat transfer, and mechatronics courses simultaneously.
 The students from each course were only responsible for designing the parts of the system pertaining to their respective course.
-Full results (including direct assessment by the instructors regarding the PBL aspects of the problem) are available in references Liu et al. 2015 and Mynderse et al., 2015.
+Full results (including direct assessment by the instructors regarding the PBL aspects of the problem) are available in references 14 and 17.
 A summary of the fluid mechanics student results are given in Tables 5 and 6.
 Twenty-one students completed the survey.
-It is important to note that the Gantry Crane assignment did not include any hidden clues, thus unexpected opportunities and extraordinary value were less likely to arise, and in fact survey statements pertaining to those attributes were not included at the time of the assignment.
+It is important to note that the Gantry Crane assignment did not include any hidden clues, thus unexpected opportunities and extraordinary value were less likely to arise, and in fact survey statements pertaining to those attributes were not include at the time of the assignment.